 Many other studies support these findings, structurally and functionally.
 The amygdala is responsible for emotional regulation while hippocampus plays a role in long-term memory.
 Thus, storage of emotional memories, processing of emotions, regulation of emotions, learning from experiences, and using previous emotional experiences to guide ongoing emotional expressions are reduced in children living under poor conditions.
 This leads to higher rates of depression, may cause poor social functioning, and reduced overall emotional growth.
 Such children may become less socially apt in future and may lack competitiveness to succeed in life areas.
 It has been suggested that developmental trajectories altered due to poverty can be altered if early intervention and prevention is provided to such children.
 The human brain is malleable and can be altered further if right resources are made available for its healthy growth.

-It is an emergent need to recognise the impact of poverty on brains of individuals who are not able to fulfill their life’s basic necessities.
+It is an emergent need to recognise the impact of poverty on brains of individuals who are not able to fulfil their life’s basic necessities.
 The effects of poverty can be seen from very early childhood days and stunted brain growth due to poverty can lead to various serious and dysfunctional mental health outcomes.
 It is indeed important that psychological health of poor children should be taken seriously for prevention of any later age negative consequences.

 These consequences affect society at large and perpetuate the cycle of poor health among a major class of individuals of society.
 Similar efforts are being made by team of researchers at our lab in Department of Applied Psychology, South Campus, University of Delhi, under the supervision of Professor SPK Jena.
 He is leading the group of PhD scholars (including postgraduate students) who are conducting studies on neuropsychological functioning of slum children, residing adjacent to the campus area, who are underprivileged and poor.